 Filters

 Filters should be cleaned regularly to reduce allergens and allow good airflow.
-The filter can be found in the air handler cabinet, located right at the front of the door.
+The filter can be found in the air handler cabinet at the front of the door.

 Washable filters are recommended because they are easy to maintain, better for the environment, and can last as long as the air conditioner unit itself.

-If your filter is disposable, be sure to replace it every 1-3 months.
-Check the size of your filter stamped at the side of the item so that you can purchase the correct size replacement.
+If your filter is disposable, replace it every 13 months.
+Check the size of your filter stamped on the item's side to purchase the correct size replacement.

 Insulator

-A well-maintained insulator is important to maintain your conditioner unit's thermal efficiency.
+A well-maintained insulator is essential to maintain your conditioner unit's thermal efficiency.

-An AC unit installed outside can be affected by weather elements especially if it's not protected with a cover.
-Below is a list of tips you can follow to care for your unit and maintain its quality for longer.
+An AC unit installed outside can be affected by weather elements, especially if it's not protected with a cover.
+Below is a list of tips to care for your unit and maintain its quality for longer.

-- If the air conditioner is installed near a tree, keep the tree maintained and remove branches that could fall on top of the unit in times of harsh weather conditions.
+• If the air conditioner is installed near a tree, keep the tree maintained and remove branches that could fall on top of the unit in harsh weather conditions.

-- Avoid installing the air conditioner right under a gutter to prevent dirty water from leaking into the unit.
+• Avoid installing the air conditioner under a gutter to prevent dirty water from leaking into the unit.

-- During the winter and rainy seasons, provide a cover for the top of the unit to prevent excessive debris from gathering inside the housing.
+• During the winter and rainy seasons, cover the top of the unit to prevent excessive debris from gathering inside the housing.

-- Make sure that the unit is properly elevated upon installation.
+• Make sure that the unit is elevated correctly upon installation.

-- Be mindful of the ground supporting the unit and make sure that it is solid enough to hold the unit in place even during harsh weather conditions.
+• Be mindful of the ground supporting the unit and ensure it is solid enough to hold it in place even during harsh weather conditions.
 Concrete pads are recommended for a sturdy base.

-- Allow a slight tilt in the unit's foundation to provide the defrost runoff to properly drain.
+• Allow a slight tilt in the unit's foundation to provide the defrost runoff to drain correctly.

-- Make sure that you installed your air conditioner in a place where it would not be constantly exposed to sunlight.
+• Make sure you installed your air conditioner so it would not be constantly exposed to sunlight.

 How Do I Claim Ducane Warranty?

-Ducane advises their users to register their products to the service within 60 days of installation to secure the warranty of the unit.
+Ducane advises users to register their products to the service within 60 days of installation to secure the unit's warranty.

-To get the warranty, you need to find your unit's serial or model number which is made available to you upon purchase.
-You will also have to provide customer care service with an email address to verify your unit's registration.
+To get the warranty, you must find your unit's serial or model number, available upon purchase.
+You must also provide customer care service with an email address to verify your unit's registration.

 To Wrap Up